tmalsburg/chamois/README.md

 Chamois is a Python application that aims to make eye-tracking experiments on reading behavior as easy as possible.
-The focus is on stimulus presentation.
+The focus is on stimulus presentation and recording of user responses.
 Chamois doesn’t support any particular eye-tracker out of the box.
 But it is relatively easy to make it work with any eye-tracker that has a Python API.
+Over time, examples for various eye-trackers will be included in this repository which can then be used as templates.

 Current status: I wrote Chamois for my own lab and share it without any warranty.
-It largely works, but is still at a very early stage of development.
-Don’t use it for serious work!
+It largely works, but is still in early stages of development may have some rough edges.

 Key features:
 - Chamois is inspired by Ibex: Configuration and data format are similar but much simpler.
 - Support for Latin square designs.
 Just drop your sentences and you’re good to go.
-- Can be combined with most eye-trackers via PyGaze and manufacturer-provided APIs such as pylink and pypixx.
+- Can be combined with most eye-trackers via PyGaze.
+Direct use of manufacturer APIs such as pylink and pypixx is possible, too.
 - Runs on Linux, MacOS, and Windows.
 Only dependency is [PySimpleGui](https://www.pysimplegui.org).
-- With only around 250 lines of code, Chamois is easy to hack even for users with basic Python knowledge.
+- With only around 300 lines of code, Chamois is easy to hack even for users with only basic Python knowledge.

 # Demo experiment